PLEASE SHARE ELECTRONICALLY ♻ DO

 “rapidly-renewable fiber” paper options available...just look for them.

-from distant countries overseas, the delivery of this "green" product
+distant countries overseas, the delivery of this "green" product on

 consistency), which emits soot that captures heat when it settles on ice,